Forensic Science Regulator Bill

 Government Spending

-The bill mandates government expenditure on the Regulator's remuneration, pension, allowances, expenses, staff, accommodation, equipment, and facilities.
-No specific figures are provided in the bill text.
+The bill anticipates government spending on the Regulator's remuneration, pension, allowances, gratuities, compensation (in specific circumstances), expenses, staff, accommodation, equipment, and other facilities.
+Exact figures are not provided in the bill itself.

 Groups Affected

-- Forensic Science Providers: They will be subject to the Regulator's code of practice and investigations.
+- Forensic Science Providers: Will be subject to the code of practice and potential investigations by the Regulator.
+Non-compliance could lead to compliance notices, injunctions, and reputational damage.

-- The Judiciary: Courts will be able to consider the code of practice when making judgements.
+- The Judiciary: Will be able to consider the code when determining questions in criminal and civil proceedings.

 Powered by nyModel